inobulles/aqua-linux/README.md

 ### execute
 Execute the generated `aqua` executable at the end.
+This will run the `rom.zed` ROM if it exists, else it'll unpack `package.zpk` and run it.

 ### package
 Generate a ZED package file `package.zpk` with the `rom.zed` file and the `perm` resources in `root/perm/development`.